TypeRocket/docs/v5/composer-install.md

 ## Requirements

-Before getting started, be sure your setup supports [the TypeRocket Pro system and browser requirements](/docs/v5/requirements).
+Before getting started, be sure your setup supports [the TypeRocket system and browser requirements](/docs/v5/requirements).

-**Important**: Pro users with a Plus or Max license will have access to composer.
-Single site licenses do not have composer access.
+**Important**: Pro users with a Plus or Max license will have access to composer via github for the pro extension.
+Single site licenses do not have composer access for the pro extension.

 ## Licensing & Use